unibas-tilics/tilics/2024/2024-Hackers/article.md

-# Hackers: White Hat VS Black Hat VS Grey Hat
+# Hackers: White Hat VS Black Hat VS Grey Hat  / Three Hats of a Hacker

 We all know what hackers are.
 Even though they don't necessary wear hats, their actions shows what type of hackers they are!